fekete0510/DrinkRecipes/README.md

 After entering your birhtdate the app will either welcome you by name or it will ask you to leave the app if you are not of age.
 This app will ask if you would like a random recipe of the day.
 If the choice is no, it will than prompt you to either learn about individual liquors or choose a specific recipe by drink name.
+The 3 features that I chose to use in this project are: